OpenTermsArchive/contrib-versions/Couchsurfing/Privacy Policy.md

 When you access or use our Services, we may also automatically collect information about you, including:

-*   Location Information: We may collect information about your location each time you access or use our mobile application or website, or otherwise consent to the collection of this information.
-For more information, please see “Your Information Choices” below.
+*   Location Information: We may collect information about your location when you access our mobile application or website, or otherwise consent to the collection of this information.
 *   Device Information: We collect device-specific information when you access our Services, including your hardware model, operating system and version, unique device identifiers, mobile network information and information about the device’s interaction with our Services.
 *   Log Information: We collect log information about how you access or use our Services, including your access times, browser type and language, Internet Service Provider and Internet Protocol (“IP”) address.
 *   Information Collected by Cookies and other Tracking Technologies: We may automatically collect information using cookies, web beacons (also known as “tracking gifs,” “pixel tags” and “tracking pixels”) and other tracking technologies to, among other things, improve our Services and your experience, monitor user activity, count visits, understand usage and campaign effectiveness, and tell if an email has been opened and acted upon.
-For information about removing or rejecting cookies, please see “Your Information Choices” below.

 Information We Collect from Other Sources

 We may also obtain information from other sources and combine that with information we collect through our Services.
 For example, if you create or log into your Couchsurfing account through a third-party social networking site, we will have access to certain information from that site, such as your name, profile picture, connections and other account information in accordance with the authorization procedures determined by such third-party social networking site.

-Some of this information may be shared with other users, for example they may be able to see your connections who are also Couchsurfing users.
-Please see “Your Information Choices” below for more information about how to manage your sharing preferences.
+Some of this information may be shared with other users.
+For example, they may be able to see your connections who are also Couchsurfing users.

 How Do We Use this Information?